Entity Framework Core Roadmap

 Is the feature an extensibility point?
 We tend to favor extensibility points over normal features because they enable developers to hook their own behaviors and compensate for any missing functionality.

 What is the synergy of the feature when used in combination with other products?
-We favor features that enable or significantly improve the experience of using EF Core with other products, such as .NET Core, the latest version of Visual Studio, Microsoft Azure, etc.
+We favor features that enable or significantly improve the experience of using EF Core with other products, such as .NET Core, the latest version of Visual Studio, Microsoft Azure, and so on.

 What are the skills of the people available to work on a feature, and how to best leverage these resources?
 Each member of the EF team and our community contributors has different levels of experience in different areas, so we have to plan accordingly.
 Even if we wanted to have "all hands on deck" to work on a specific feature like GroupBy translations, or many-to-many, that wouldn't be practical.

 As mentioned before, the process evolves on every release.
 In the future, we'll try to add more opportunities for members of the community to provide inputs into our release plans.
 For example, we would like to make it easier to review draft designs of the features and of the release plan itself.